haggy/Proton-IDE/README.md

 * Click on the metadata type that you'd like to create
 * Fill in all required fields
 * Click create

+## Running code against your org
+You can execute anonymous apex from Proton and view the full debug log.

+* Navigate to __Packages -> Proton -> Execute Anonymous Apex__
+* Enter Apex code into the editor and click "Execute"
+* The debug log will be displayed under the *Results* tab